 Quoc Viet Foods makes shelf storable soup bases, seasonings, coffee and tea.
 When it comes to authenticity, it’s always a challenge to find ready-made food products, including Vietnamese pho.
 Yet Quoc Viet seems to achieve the impossible for pho, that is to “convert the traditional Vietnamese products into a convenient form” while maintaining the flavor expected of such product.
 This means for those who never made pho or tasted pho, they can now get very close to the real thing, easily.

 You can read more about my other post on Quoc Viet Foods.
 But enough about the company.
 Let’s get to the goodness of their Beef Flavored “Pho” Soup Base.

 The package comes in a compact round plastic container.
 The wraparound label clearly describes the content and includes an ingredient list, nutrition information and cooking directions in English, Viet and Chinese.
 While the nutrition info states that there are 32 servings per container, the cooking directions indicate it makes 20 bowls.
 Confusing, but still very nice!
 At a price of US$ 6.99 per container, I’m paying US$ 0.35 for the broth in each of my pho bowls, excluding a few other ingredients of course.

 The direction is very easy to follow.
 You’ll have to buy your preferred meat to cook, but this whole process entirely does away with having to buy the bone/oxtail and cooking them to get to the marrow, and to purchase the spices separately.
 For my broth I bought 2.8 pounds of beef flank, a piece of ginger and a medium size onion.
-The required ingredients list and cooking directions can be viewed from the photos below, but here’s a recap which is better to follow:
+The required ingredients list and cooking directions can be viewed from the photos above, but here’s a recap which is better to follow: